pachyderm/pachyderm/doc/examples/ml/neon/README.md

 This machine learning pipeline integrates Nervana Neon training and inference into a production scale pipeline using Pachyderm.
 In particular, this pipeline trains and utilizes a model that predicts the sentiment of movie reviews, based on data from IMDB.

+## Getting Started

+- Clone this repo or download the files for the example.
+- Download the training data [here](https://www.kaggle.com/c/word2vec-nlp-tutorial/data).

 ## Deploying Pachyderm

 See the [Pachyderm docs](http://docs.pachyderm.io/en/latest/) for details.
 Note, this demo requires `pachctl` 1.4.0+.